 A central objective of the Presence to Influence project is to enhance mentoring and research opportunities for graduate and undergraduate students.
 In doing so, we aim to deepen our understanding of the processes of global environmental governance, enhance interdisciplinary literacy among team members, and experiment with new approaches to collaborative learning and research.
 We currently engage students in a variety of aspects of our project, from opportunities to conduct field research, support dissertation and senior thesis research, provide on-campus research assistantships, and integrate our project into our courses.

 The Presence to Influence project engages graduate and undergraduate students as part of our collaborative event ethnographies at sites of global environmental governance.
-To date, eight students (3 undergraduate and 5 graduate) have been part of our field teams.
+To date, nine students (4 undergraduate and 5 graduate) have been part of our field teams.
 We look forward to expanding these opportunities at future sites.
 Current and past sites include: